fchierad/PRD/PRD.md

 <a name="PRD.IDVglobalQuery"></a>

 ### PRD.IDVglobalQuery(dalquerykey, parameters, [fieldname]) ⇒ <code>Array.&lt;string&gt;</code>
-Performs an IDVault.globalQuery and returns an object with the result.
-Refactored on v1.0.4 to replace the 4th optional parameter from IDVault injection to a form's field name.
-This change could break forms using prior versions, please double check your form code before moving to v1.0.4.
+Performs an IDVault.globalQuery and returns an object with the result.<br/>Refactored on v1.0.4 to replace the 4th optional parameter from IDVault injection to a form's field name.<br/>This change could break forms using prior versions, please double check your form code before moving to v1.0.4.

 **Kind**: static method of [<code>PRD</code>](#PRD)
 **Returns**: <code>Array.&lt;string&gt;</code> - Array with LDAP DNs returned.